nbransby/dialogue-builder/README.md

 * `[onVideo]: (url: string) => Goto | void`: The `onVideo` symbol property is called when the user sends a video
 * `[onFile]: (url: string) => Goto | void`: The `onFile` symbol property is called when the user sends a file

-Returning a [goto statement](#say-ask-expect-goto-tags-functions) from a [`ResponseHandler`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols) method will cause the dialogue to jump to the specified label
+Returning a [goto statement](#say-ask-expect-goto-tags-functions) from a `ResponseHandler` method will cause the dialogue to jump to the specified label

 ### `UnexpectedInputError` class

-When a [`ResponseHandler`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols) recieves a message from the user for which is does not contain a handler method for an instance of `UnexpectedInputError` is thrown, this will cause the question to be repeated.
-You can invoke this behavour in a handled response by throwing this error from the handler method
+When a [`ResponseHandler`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-symbols) recieves a message from the user for which is does not contain a handler method for an instance of `UnexpectedInputError` is thrown, this will cause the question to be repeated.
+You can invoke this behaviour in a handled response by throwing this error from the handler method

 ### `Dialogue` class
 ````typescript